 Another way to read codes is to find the car’s assembly line diagnostic lead.
 It is almost always near the driver’s side, under the dash.
 The car’s manual should list where this is located if it is not there.
 Turn the ignition on without cranking the vehicle again.
 Connect the two terminals of “A” and “B” with your handy little paperclip or wire.
 The dash will flash with your code, as mentioned above in the same flashing, pulsing, and pausing.
 This method usually works best for cars that require OBD1.

 Diagnostic trouble codes let technicians know what is wrong with your vehicle, whether it be bad sensors or faulty modules.
 Contact MAS Repair for services with light control modules, mileage correction, airbag module reset, climate control, ECU cloning, and much more.

-MAS Repair is located in Duluth, GA.
+MAS Repair is located in Buford, GA.
 Send a message online or call (678) 228-8422 to learn more about our services.